cruzrr/DarkIRCd/README.md

 <a name="support"></a>***Getting Support***
 -----------------------------------------------------------------

-You may get support in our IRC channel on Ephasic:
+You may get support in our IRC channel on AlphaChat:

 `irc.alphachat.net  -  #DarkIRCd`